1. The proofreading of essays, dissertations, theses, and presentations for student clients includes the following:

 3. Only completed essays and documents will be eligible for proofreading.

-4. The price charged is based around the final word count of the document once proofreading has been completed.
+4. The price charged is based around the starting word count of the document prior to proofreading, and not the final word count.

 5. Cross Editorial complies with standard university rules and practices.
 It is each student’s responsibility to make sure their department/supervisor allows their work to be read by a professional proofreader.